 Questions?
 Please email us at firstname.lastname@example.org with questions or comments.
 Class size will be extremely limited.

-These dates are tentative and subject to change.
+These dates begin in February of 2018 (tentative, and subject to change)

-Generally meets one weekend per month on Friday 6-9pm, Saturday and Sunday 3-8pm, with visiting teachers and guest lecturers also TBA.
+Generally meets Fridays 5:30-8:30pm, Saturday and Sunday 3-8pm, with visiting teachers and guest lecturers also TBA.

 Topics covered include:

 - Intro to Pregnancy, Birth and Prenatal Yoga Philosophy.

 - Ethics and Mythology in pregnancy, birth and yoga, and the history and culture of birth in America (and Portland.)

 - Normal and abnormal pregnancy, physical and emotional health of the mother, and common complaints and issues.